 So if you see an indicator trending in a way that's not favorable, you have some time before the rubber has met the road in order to make sure that you can course-correct to try to achieve your objective.

-But the only way you can do that is if you're actually measuring it and the more rigorously you're measuring your indicators, the better sometimes these indicators will be at a fairly granular level.
+But the only way you can do that is if you're actually measuring it and the more rigorously you're measuring your indicators, the better.

 It's better to have it well-understood, well-communicated, and something that you can track easily enough as an indicator rather than something that's absolutely perfect.

 It really depends on first what those strategic goals are.
 And then what those indicators might be in many cases in the context of Salesforce and other technology companies, data can be had strictly from the platform itself.